JimHeaney/spool-scale/README.md

 ## Current State
 The SpoolScale is currently being developed to Version 1.2.

+## What's New
+Version 1.2 will likely be the first stable release of the SpoolScale.
+Version 1.1 was used as a proof of concept and for small-scale field testing.
+A number of bugs were immediately identified, and a number of other improvements will be made based on user feedback.
+These include:
+* Removing DIP switch configuration, instead adding RJ11 port for connecting an i2C keypad.
+  * This will allow for more versatile configuration, including typing in spool weights directly, saving/loading 4 "favorite" spool weights, etc.
+  * All of these settings will be exposed as i2C slave registers, so the keypad is not needed if using the SpoolScale as an i2C device.
+* Added more robust switch for selecting SpoolScale mode
+  * Removed UART mode, options are now GPIO, standalone, and i2C.
+* Redid layout of PCB, removed secondary AtTiny footprint
+* General component optimization, layout improvements, etc.

 ## Instructions & Further Documentation
 [See the wiki on GitHub!](https://github.com/JimHeaney/SpoolScale/wiki)

+## Photos & Media
+(Coming Soon)

 ## Support Me
 You can buy me a coffee [here](https://www.buymeacoffee.com/jimheaney)!